cromo/batterblotter/content/posts/cream-of-mushroom-soup.md

 draft: false
 ---

-He didn't used to like cream of mushroom soup, but now he does.
+He didn't used to like cream of mushroom soup, but now he does - and it tastes even better with a baked potato!

 Prep time: 10 minutes
 Cook time: 35 minutes